30. Heaven, Hell, and Eternity

 Obviously, I’m guessing at the details, but some specs are spelled out.
 The city’s massive wall is described next: “Then he measured its wall: one hundred and forty-four cubits, according to the measure of a man, that is, of an angel.
 The construction of its wall was of jasper; and the city was pure gold, like clear glass.
 The foundations of the wall of the city were adorned with all kinds of precious stones: the first foundation was jasper, the second sapphire, the third chalcedony, the fourth emerald, the fifth sardonyx, the sixth sardius, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, and the twelfth amethyst.
 The twelve gates were twelve pearls: each individual gate was of one pearl.
 And the street of the city was pure gold, like transparent glass.”
 (Revelation 21:9-21) If it weren’t for the dimensions given, I’d be tempted to see this whole thing in terms of metaphor.
 But it’s hard to explain away a 216-foot-high (or possibly thick) wall around a city with a ground plane area of almost two million square miles.
 The dimensions aren’t so important here as the way they’re presented.
 144 cubits is 12 by 12: twelve tribes of Israel “multiplied” by twelve apostles of Christ—just as we saw the twelve tribes “added” to the twelve apostles in the case of the twenty-four elders of Revelation 4:4.

 As we have seen, the city has twelve foundations, each one representing one of the apostles.
 Here we see precious stones associated with each of them as well.
 Obviously, since the stones are not of earthly origin, they needn’t be pinned down to a particular mineral composition.
 What’s important is what they looked like to John.
 Andreas, bishop of Caesurae, presumed to associate each of these minerals with their respective disciples, but since he had no scriptural support, I won’t bore you with his opinion.
 Note, however, that this isn’t the only listing of twelve gemstones in the Bible.
 In Exodus 28 (repeated in chapter 39) Moses describes the High Priest’s ephod.
-(This was a kind of vest or apron hung from the shoulders and tied at the waist, covering the chest.
-It’s called the “breastplate of judgment” in Exodus 28:29.)
+This was a kind of vest or apron hung from the shoulders and tied at the waist, covering the chest.
+It included a feature called the “breastplate of judgment,” a pocket-like affair affixed over the heart.
 Each of its twelve stones bore the name of one of the tribes of Israel (Exodus 28:21).
 Could it be that these are the same stones, and if so, what do they represent?

 At first glance, it’s “close, but no cigar.”
 But remember, Exodus was written in paleo-Hebrew, and Revelation was penned in koine Greek.
 I’m pretty sure that the lists actually are the same.
 There is no consensus as to precisely what these stones were, however.
 Some of them seem to be quite similar.
 Many semi-precious stones have a wide range of appearances, so much so that several of their names are used interchangeably.
 But like I said, we’re trying to see through the eyes of John here.
 What was he looking at?
 No one seems to know for sure, and most commentaries don’t even attempt to explain them.
 But they obviously symbolize something.
 Yahweh went to all the trouble of listing them, so I’ll give it my best shot.
 Feel free to disagree with my conclusions if you can come up with something better.
 They’re only guesses, after all.